Content

 Neuropathic Nerve Pain

-In addition to mental health problems, these drugs are also prescribed to manage some physical conditions.
+In addition to mental health problems, these medications are also prescribed to manage some physical conditions.
 SNRIs are prescribed for controlling different nerve pains in the body.
-The FDA has approved Duloxetine to treat neuropathic pain associated with diabetes and fibromyalgia (chronic muscular pain).
+The FDA has approved Duloxetine [4*] to treat neuropathic pain associated with diabetes and fibromyalgia (chronic muscular pain).

 Off-Label Uses

-Off-label use means when a doctor prescribes an approved drug for a medical condition not yet approved by FDA to treat that condition.
+Off-label use is defined: when a doctor prescribes a medication approved for one condition and not yet approved by the FDA to treat another condition.
 The SSRIs and SNRIs are used off-label for the following medical ailments.

 Premature Ejaculation